 The missing tooth can lead to a chain reaction.
 Adjacent teeth can collapse into the gap, while teeth in the opposing jaw can grow into the gap.
 Missing teeth can affect nutrition and well-being, as the types of food that can be consumed are often limited, hence resulting in deficiencies in vitamins and nutrients.
 For example, denture wearers often find it difficult to eat nuts, seeds and crunchy raw vegetables.
 Missing teeth also causes the bone to gradually break down as the bone resorbs and gives patients a sunken face or “the witches look”.

 Unlike conventional dentures, dental implants are permanent anchors and eliminate problems of poor fit, gum irritation, pressure points and food trapping under dentures and do not have an odour associated with them.

 Dental implants look, feel and function like your natural teeth and have the highest success rate for tooth replacement (over 95%).
 They prevent bone loss and shrinkage of the jawbone which can make the face look older and therefore implants gives you a younger looking appearance.

 If you are missing only one tooth, a dental implant is often the best choice.
 The dental implant replaces the lost tooth root and acts as post for the implant crown.
 Grinding the neighbouring teeth is not necessary so healthy tooth structure is preserved.
 The dental implant replaces the function of the tooth root and transmits the chewing force from the tooth crown to the jaw bone.
-This natural stress keeps the keeps the jaw bone vital so that it does not resort.
-Learn more here.
+This natural stress keeps the keeps the jaw bone vital so that it does not resorb.
+Learn more about single implants here.

 For two or more missing teeth, a bridge supported by implants counteracts bone loss and protects the remaining healthy teeth.
 A bridge firmly anchored to provide an aesthetically pleasing and functional result that helps prevent further loss of natural bone.
 Learn more here.